Hoarding Cleanouts: How to Do One Without Hurting the Person

 Should I clean out a parent's hoarded home without telling them?

 Almost never.
-Forced cleanouts damage the relationship, traumatize the person, and usually fail long-term.
-The only exception is when the home is condemned or a court has ordered the cleanout for health and safety.
+Forced cleanouts wreck the relationship, traumatize the person, and usually fail anyway.
+The only exception is a condemned home or a court-ordered cleanout for health and safety.

 How long does a hoarding cleanout take?

-A level 3 hoard (visible clutter but walkable) takes 2 to 4 days.
-A level 4 or 5 hoard (structural or biohazard) takes a full week or more with a professional crew of 4 to 6 people.
+Level 3 (visible clutter, still walkable) runs 2 to 4 days.
+Level 4 or 5 (structural or biohazard) takes a full week or more with a 4 to 6 person crew.

 Is a hoarding cleanout covered by insurance?

-Standard homeowners insurance does not cover hoarding cleanouts.
-In cases involving medical crisis or court orders, some senior care benefits and Medicaid home-and-community waivers may cover part of the cost.
+Standard homeowners insurance won't cover it.
+When there's a medical crisis or court order, some senior care benefits and Medicaid home-and-community waivers cover part of the cost.

 What does a hoarding cleanout cost?